NixOS/nix.dev/source/tutorials/packaging/contributing-to-nixpkgs.md

 ...
 ```

-A number of other hooks are available, and when packaging for `nixpkgs` you should remember to include calls to these hooks in the phases you define, to make it easy for other contributors to [override](https://nixos.org/manual/nixpkgs/stable/#chap-overrides) parts of your derivations in the future.
+A number of other hooks are available, and when packaging for Nixpkgs you should remember to include calls to these hooks in the phases you define, to make it easy for other contributors to [override](https://nixos.org/manual/nixpkgs/stable/#chap-overrides) parts of your derivations in the future.

 ## Package Metadata
 The Nixpkgs [contribution guidelines](https://nixos.org/manual/nixpkgs/stable/#part-contributing) require all packages in Nixpkgs to have a `meta` attribute in their derivation, which contains information like a description of the package, the homepage of the project it belongs to, the software license, which platforms the package can be built for, and a list of Nixpkgs maintainers for the package.